Empirical Bayes When Estimation Precision Predicts Parameters: Introduction

-\citet{bergman2019creating} select high-mobility Census tracts by choosing those with high shrinkage estimates.
-Empirical Bayes methods under prior independence shrink all estimates to their \emph{unconditional} mean, and they shrink noisier estimates more severely.
-However, since Census tracts with high standard errors also tend to be more mobile, their \emph{conditional mean} given high standard errors is greater than the unconditional mean.
-As a result, conventional methods erroneously shrink these noisier estimates to a target that is too low.
-This can harm subsequent decisions: For a few measures of economic mobility where prior independence is severely violated, we find that screening on conventional shrinkage estimates selects \emph {less} economically mobile tracts, on average, than screening on the unshrunk estimates.\footnote{Fortunately, for the measure of economic mobility (mean income rank pooling over all demographic groups whose parents are at the 25\th{} percentile of household income) used in \citet{bergman2019creating}, the violation of prior independence is sufficiently mild, so that screening on these empirical Bayes shrinkage estimates still outperforms screening on the raw estimates. } In contrast, screening on shrinkage estimates computed by our method selects substantially more mobile tracts.
+In this context, imposing precision independence can be costly for decision-making. \citet{bergman2019creating} select high-mobility Census tracts by choosing those with high empirical Bayes posterior means (i.e., shrinkage estimates).
+Under precision independence, empirical Bayes methods shrink all estimates to their \emph {unconditional} mean (i.e., $\E[\theta_i]$) and shrink noisier estimates more aggressively.
+If $\theta_i$ and $\sigma_i$ are positively correlated, such shrinkage tends to systematically \emph{underestimate} true mobility of high-$\sigma_i$ tracts.
+This can harm subsequent selection decisions, if we wish to target high-mobility---hence disproportionately high-$\sigma_i$---tracts.\footnote{For a few measures of economic mobility where precision independence is severely violated, we find that screening on conventional estimates selects \emph{less} economically mobile tracts, on average, than screening on the unshrunk estimates.
+Fortunately, for the measure of economic mobility (mean income rank pooling over all demographic groups whose parents are at the 25\th {} percentile of household income) used in \citet {bergman2019creating}, the violation of precision independence is sufficiently mild, so that screening on these empirical Bayes shrinkage estimates still outperforms screening on the raw estimates. } In contrast, screening on shrinkage estimates computed by our methods selects substantially more mobile tracts.

-To describe our method, let us formalize the setup and introduce empirical Bayes methods in more detail.
-For $i=1,\ldots,n$, suppose we observe $(Y_i, \sigma_i)$. $Y_i$ are noisy estimates for parameters $\theta_i$, and $\sigma_i$ are the corresponding standard errors for the point estimates $Y_i$.
-In our empirical application, $ (Y_i, \sigma_i)$ are published in the Opportunity Atlas for each Census tract $i$, and are designed to measure true economic mobility $\theta_i$.
-Motivated by the central limit theorem applied to the underlying micro-data---which is unavailable to the public in the case of the Opportunity Atlas---we assume that $Y_i$ is approximately Gaussian: